nijoakim/combo-whist/README.md

 	$ sudo aptitude install texlive-full

 There is also the possibility to get only the texlive packages you need.
-Unfortunately, I have so far been (and possibly will be forever) too lazy to gather up exactly which ones they are.
+Unfortunately, I have so far been (and possibly will be forever) too lazy to gather up exactly which ones those are.

 ## Translations
 Combo Whist is currently available in the following languages: